Good Times (film): Production

-Sonny Bono wanted to make a movie starring him and Cher and was introduced to William Friedkin, a young documentary filmmaker who had just moved into drama and who, like Bono, was represented by the William Morris Agency.
-They got along well and Abe Lastfogel managed to get Steve Broidy to agree to finance a movie.
+Sonny Bono wanted to make a film starring himself and Cher.
+He was introduced to William Friedkin, a young documentary filmmaker who had just moved into drama and who, like Bono, was represented by the William Morris Agency.
+They got along well and Abe Lastfogel persuaded Steve Broidy to agree to finance a film.

-Bono and Friedkin started reading through scripts and received a letter from a novice screenwriter Nicholas Hyams, who suggested Sonny and Cher make a film about them making a movie.
-Hyams was hired but Friedkin says the collaboration with him was not easy - "he was condescending to Sonny and disdainful of me."
+Bono and Friedkin started reading through scripts and received a letter from novice screenwriter Nicholas Hyams, who suggested Sonny and Cher make a film about them making a film.
+Hyams was hired, but Friedkin says the collaboration with him was not easy: "He was condescending to Sonny and disdainful of me."
 Hyams was fired and Friedkin and Bono wound up writing the script themselves based on Hyams' original idea.
-Broidy wanted to call the film I Got You Babe but Bono preferred Good Times, based on a song he was writing at the time.
+Broidy wanted to call the film I Got You Babe but Bono preferred Good Times, based on a song he was writing.
 All songs in the film were released on a soundtrack album.

-The film was originally meant to be made for $500,000 but the budget came in at $800,000.
+The film was originally meant to be made for $500,000, but the budget came in at $800,000.
 Broidy then sold the film to Columbia for $1.2 million, ensuring he was in profit before shooting even began.

 Reception

-Good Times received poor-to-middling reviews as a pastiche of so-so skits, though one critic credited veteran character actor Sanders for making the film "slightly less unbearable."
+Good Times received generally negative reviews as a pastiche of so-so skits, though one critic credited veteran character actor Sanders for making the film "slightly less unbearable."

 Friedkin later commented that "I've made better films than Good Times but I've never had so much fun".